UNICEF Rights Respecting School

-At Windmill Primary School, we are proud to be a Silver Rights Respecting School, recognised by UNICEF UK.
-This means we are well on our journey towards becoming a Gold-accredited school, where children's rights are embedded in every aspect of school life.
+At Windmill Primary School & Nursery, we are proud to be a Gold-accredited Rights Respecting School, recognised by UNICEF UK, where children's rights are embedded in every aspect of school life.

 What Does It